Solonarv/rpg-notes-mink-pendleham/Session Logs/Session 01.md

 Bendren drops a 2⋄ heal on Yala, 18 healing her back to full.
 We then head to the Squirrel & Quarrel.
 Nobody seems to question our slightly suspicious actions.

 It takes us a bit to actually find the S&Q office - it's not on the ground floor, but in the basement, and the door just has an unobtrusive sign and a post box.
-paper: closed temporarily. if you need me, find me at university. signed, Adrian Fonbram. look inside, two rooms: entryway, office. some desks, some papers lying around. very minimal. nobody inside.
+paper: closed temporarily. if you need me, find me at university. signed, Adrian von Brahm. look inside, two rooms: entryway, office. some desks, some papers lying around. very minimal. nobody inside.
 We try the key: it's too big.

 We have a moment of thought about the law, as we consider breaking into this office.
 By the books, it's clearly illegal - we have no writ, warrant, or anything of the sort, nor permission from the owner/renter/??.
-However in practice the only people who would give a shit are Adrian Fonbarm, or someone he paid for protection.
+However in practice the only people who would give a shit are Adrian von Brahm, or someone he paid for protection.
 There are no signs of such protection and there usually would be, prominent ones.
 So Haskell kicks in the glass on a window, and pushes his familiar inside.

 The mudroom has a shoe rack, a coatrack, a doormat saying "Fleshsmithing rules!".
 His familiar opens the door from inside, and we enter.
 The other room has a single desk and piles of papers, which we search.